oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_external_database_connector_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The name of the credential information that used to connect to the database.</div>
+                                            <div>The name of the credential information that used to connect to the database.
+The name should be in &quot;x.y&quot; format, where the length of &quot;x&quot; has a maximum of 64 characters, and length of &quot;y&quot; has a maximum of 199 characters.
+The name strings can contain letters, numbers and the underscore character only.
+Other characters are not valid, except for the &quot;.&quot; character that separates the &quot;x&quot; and &quot;y&quot; portions of the name. *IMPORTANT* - The name must be unique within the OCI region the credential is being created in.
+If you specify a name that duplicates the name of another credential within the same OCI region, you may overwrite or corrupt the credential that is already using the name.</div>
+                                            <div>For example: inventorydb.abc112233445566778899</div>
                                             <div>Required when credential_type is &#x27;NAME_REFERENCE&#x27;</div>
                                                         </td>
             </tr>